pullashradha/JavaScriptTemplate/README.md

 ## Setup/Installation Requirements

+This program can only be accessed on computer with Git and Atom software and npm, bower, and gulp globally installed.

 * Clone this repository
 * To set up package managers, type the following into the command line:
   * $ npm install